-A redesign is a very delicate passage, it is in my opinion much more complex than a website creation because we must "do" with constraints that are imposed on us taking into account the existing content ...
+A redesign is a very delicate step, in my opinion it is much more complex than a website creation because we have to "do" with the constraints imposed on us while taking into account the already existing content...

-Not to mention that most of the time, you run into "bones" that you didn't anticipate, it's a bit like an iceberg really!
+Not to mention that most of the time, you come across "bones" that you hadn't anticipated, it's a bit like an iceberg really!

-I propose you to come back on a practical case for the redesign of a restaurant website.
+I propose to return to a practical case for the redesign of a restaurant website.

 - Why do a redesign?